jax-ml/jax/docs/faq.rst

 you will get the following error::

-    ConcretizationTypeError: Abstract tracer value where concrete value is expected (in jax.numpy.split argument 1).
+    ConcretizationTypeError: Abstract tracer value encountered where concrete value is expected (in jax.numpy.split argument 1).
     Use transformation parameters such as `static_argnums` for `jit` to avoid tracing input values.
     See `https://jax.readthedocs.io/en/latest/faq.html#abstract-tracer-value-where-concrete-value-is-expected-error`.
     Encountered value: Traced<ShapedArray(int32[], weak_type=True):JaxprTrace(level=-1/1)>